Submissions are open November 1st – December 15.

 Willamette Writers invites you to submit to our two programs, the Timberline Review and Kay Snow Awards.
-The theme this year is DREAM.
-New this year, if you submit to the Timberline Review, your piece is automatically entered into the Kay Snow Awards!
+There is NO THEME for 2023.
 As always, Willamette Writers members may submit to the Timberline Review free of charge.
+Members of the BIPOC, LQBTQIA+ and disabilities communities are also encouraged to submit free of charge.

 We are seeking work in the following categories: